awsdocs/aws-doc-sdk-examples/resources/cdk/go-apprunner/README.md

-# Golang: AppRunner with ECR via CDK
+# Golang: AWS App Runner with ECR via CDK

-This is an example of building Golang applications on top of AppRunner.
+This is an example of building Golang applications on top of AWS AppRunner.

 AppRunner does not natively support Go, however it is possible to automate the deployment of a Go application using the Elastic Container Registry.
 Here, a simple application written in Go, is packaged into a Docker container.